 Importantly, not all GOFROC would necessarily be subject to the entire suite of U.S. oversight policies.
-For instance, some studies with pathogens not included in the USG policies for DURC oversight or on the select agent list could generate a pathogen with pandemic potential.
-Additional oversight measures may need to be stipulated at the time of funding for proposals involving potential GOFROC that are not subject to sufficient existing oversight.
-For instance, specific, enhanced containment practices may be required or a project may require ongoing monitoring for DURC potential at the Federal and institutional level.
-Box 4 describes a number of potential risk mitigation measures for GOFROC that could be implemented potentially by leveraging existing policy frameworks.
+For instance, some studies involving pathogens not included in the USG policies for DURC oversight or not on the select agent list could generate a pathogen with pandemic potential.
+Additional oversight measures may need to be stipulated at the time of funding for GOFROC proposals that are not subject to sufficient existing oversight.
+For instance, specific, enhanced containment practices may be required, or a project may require ongoing monitoring at the federal and institutional levels for its potential to be DURC.
+Box 4 describes a number of risk mitigation measures for GOFROC that could be implemented, potentially by leveraging existing policy frameworks.

 Recommendation 5.
 The U.S. government should consider ways to ensure that all GOF research of concern conducted within the U.S. or by U.S. companies be subject to oversight, regardless of funding source.
-GOFROC that is funded by the U.S. government or through private funding sources should be subject to equivalent oversight to ensure that the associated risks are adequately managed.
-The U.S. government should consider providing oversight not only as a term and condition of a funding award but also via other mechanisms that would enable oversight of all relevant research activities, regardless of the funding source.
+GOFROC conducted in the U.S. that is funded by the U.S. government or through private funding sources should be subject to equivalent oversight to ensure that the associated risks are adequately managed.
+The USG should consider ways to introduce oversight not only as a term and condition of a funding award but also via other mechanisms that would enable oversight of all relevant research activities, regardless of the funding source.

 Recommendation 6.
 The U.S. government should undertake broad efforts to strengthen laboratory biosafety and biosecurity and, as part of these efforts, seek to raise awareness about the specific issues associated with GOF research of concern.
 Current discussions about GOFROC relate to broader domestic and international discussions about laboratory safety and security.
-A "top down" approach to managing the risks associated with GOFROC through Federal policies and oversight is appropriate.
-However, top-down approaches alone, in the form of Federal and/or institutional policies and leadership, will likely not be sufficient.
-It is also critical to have adequately trained personnel that values safe and secure laboratory environments for conducting GOFROC.
+A "top down" approach to managing the risks associated with GOFROC through federal policies and oversight is appropriate.
+However, top-down approaches alone, in the form of federal and/or institutional policies and leadership, will likely not be sufficient.
+It is also critical to have adequately trained personnel that value safe and secure laboratory environments for conducting GOFROC.
 Therefore, it will also be important to facilitate a "bottom up" approach whereby scientific leaders and professional societies, as well as research staff involved in the design and conduct of GOFROC, are educated about biosafety, biosecurity, and the responsible conduct of their research.
 The U.S. government should engage the research community with the goal of promoting a culture of responsibility, or "scientific citizenship," whereby all participants in the research enterprise have a sense of shared responsibility.
-Such a culture would incorporate and stress the values of safety, security, and compliance, and work to promote public trust in the scientific enterprise.
-For GOFROC, a combination of mandated and voluntary oversight and risk mitigation measures would be of great importance.
+Such a culture would incorporate and stress the values of safety, security, compliance, and bioethics, and would work to promote public trust in the scientific enterprise.

 Recommendation 7.
-The U.S. government should engage the international community in a dialogue about the oversight and responsible conduct of GOF research of concern.
+The U.S. government should engage the international community in dialogue about the oversight and responsible conduct of GOF research of concern.
 Life sciences research is a global endeavor that continues to grow as more countries invest in their research capacities and as scientists move and collaborate across national boundaries.
-Life sciences research enables biomedical
+Life sciences research enables biomedical breakthroughs, pandemic preparedness, public health response efforts for emerging infectious diseases, and also provides an important economic driver.
+As more investigators undertake research involving pathogens, however, the associated risks become more likely to have international implications.
+The risks associated with GOFROC are notably international in nature since laboratory accidents or the deliberate misuse of pathogens with pandemic potential could have global consequences.
+Laboratories anywhere can undertake GOFROC, and publications in the open scientific literature may enable others to generate pathogens with pandemic potential.